sttz/Animate/Docs/index.md

 by the default support.

 To enable reflection, set the `ANIMATE_REFLECTION` compilation define (.e.g. in Unity's player settings).
-This will enable codegen where enable and fall back to plain reflection on other platforms.
+This will enable codegen where possible and fall back to plain reflection on other platforms.

-To extend support of the static plugin, use the <see cref="Animate.EnableAccess"/>
-and <see cref="Animate.EnableArithmetic"/> methods to enable access to a property or tweening a type respectively.
+To extend support of the static plugin, use the [Animate.EnableAccess](xref:Sttz.Tweener.Animate.EnableAccess*) and [Animate.EnableArithmetic](xref:Sttz.Tweener.Animate.EnableArithmetic*) methods to enable access to a property or tweening a type respectively.

 ```cs